 2.1.
 Time and Location

-The in vivo experiment was conducted from August 9 to September 14, 2024, at the Poultry House, Faculty of Animal and Agricultural Sciences, Universitas Diponegoro, Semarang, Indonesia.
+The in-vivo experiment was conducted from August 9 to September 14, 2024, at the Poultry House, Faculty of Animal and Agricultural Sciences, Universitas Diponegoro, Semarang, Indonesia.
 Sample analyses, including chemical analyses of meat quality, were performed at the Feed and Nutrition Science Laboratory of the same institution.

 2.2.
 Materials